 Consequences for the H-1B Employee

-Difficulty in Taking Advantage of the Portability Rules
+Taking Advantage of the Portability Rules

 There are many issues to consider regarding the termination of H-1B employees.
 This Update is a general treatment of these issues and challenges.
 Each individual termination will present unique circumstances that may require more detailed analysis.
 As individual terminations are carried out, both employers and employees should keep these general issues and challenges in mind and should consult with immigration counsel for an individual determination of their options.